BigCommissar/WebExtension-ph-load/README.md

 # WebExtension-ph-load
-A simple download video from Pornhub
+A simple download video from one popular site in internet